blue-luke/battle-club/battle_exercise/README.md

 As a Player,
 So I can better enjoy a game of Battle,
 I want some of my attacks to Paralyse an opponent (chance of losing their next attack)

+As a lonely Player,
+So I can keep my Battle skills up to scratch
+I want to play a Computerised opponent

 As a Player,
 So I can better enjoy a game of Battle,